Anjusimcity/Investment/MF.md

 Seed Capital:
 Initial investment amount that should be atleast $100,000 before the shares are distributed to the public.
 MF is created from the Seed capital which is supplied by fund sponser.

+Assets under management (AUM) refers to the total market value of investments managed by a mutual fund, money management firm, hedge fund, portfoliomanager, or other financial services company.